Danko-Lab/E-P_contacts/README.md

 ```
 conda info --envs
 ```
-（4）Activate the environment that you'd like to use
+（4）Activate the environment that you'd like to use:
 ```
 conda activate EP-contacts
 ```